AndrewReitz/velcro/README.md

 ## Bootstrap for your Android Projects.

-Get your Android applications of the ground and running fast with this archetype.
+Get your Android applications off the ground and running fast with this archetype.
 This bootstrap should contain everything you need to get going but not so much you \
 have to spend time stripping things out.
-If you find your self deleting something frequently then it should probably be moved.
+If you find your self deleting something frequently then it should probably be removed.
 This application is highly based off o\
-f Jake Whartons's [U2020](https://github.com/JakeWharton/u2020) and has a debug drawer reading and waiting for more awesomeness.
+f Jake Whartons's [U2020](https://github.com/JakeWharton/u2020) and has a debug drawer ready and waiting for more awesomeness.

 ## Usage